Parc-de-la-Montagne–Saint-Raymond District

-Parc-de-la-Montagne-Saint-Raymond District (District 8) is a municipal district in the city of Gatineau, Quebec.
-Its seat on Gatineau City Council is now occupied by Marc Bureau, former mayor of Gatineau, who won a by-election, following the death of Louise Boudrias.
+Parc-de-la-Montagne–Saint-Raymond District (District 8) is a municipal electoral division in the city of Gatineau, Quebec.
+Its seat on Gatineau City Council is now occupied by Isabelle Cousineau.

 The district is located in the Hull sector of the city, and contains the neighbourhoods of Lac-des-Fées, most of Parc-de-la-Montagne and the northern half of Wrightville.

 The district was created for the 2013 election, when Wright–Parc-de-la-Montagne District and Saint-Raymond–Vanier District merged.